riboseinc/jekyll-theme-open-project/README.md

 - Ensure root `<svg>` element specifies the `viewBox` attribute, and no `width` or `height` attributes.
 - You can style SVG shapes by adding custom rules to site’s assets/css/style.scss.
+- Project symbols only: the same SVG is used both in hub site’s project list (where it appears on white, and is expected to be colored) and in project site’s top header
+  (where it appears on colored background, and is expected to be white).
+  It is recommended to use a normal color SVG, and style it in project site’s custom CSS.
+The SVG must be created in a way that allows this to happen.

 ## Content guidelines